Twitter brings back chronological timeline to the delight of users

 “Our goal with the timeline is to balance showing you the most recent Tweets with the best Tweets you’re likely to care about,” the company tweeted, “but we don’t always get this balance right.”

-Starting on Tuesday, users will be now able to opt out of the “Show the best Tweets first” option in user settings.
+Starting on Tuesday, users will be now able to click opt out of the “Show the best Tweets first” option in user settings to see a feed based only on which Tweets were sent most recently from users they follow.
 In the weeks ahead, the company said it plans to create a timeline that allows users to easily switch between the two versions of timelines.

 “So we’re working on providing you with an easily accessible way to switch between a timeline of Tweets that are most relevant for you and a timeline of the latest Tweets,” the company tweeted.
 “You’ll see us test this in the coming weeks.”